Funerals

 A celebrant funeral

-A celebrant is able to conduct a funeral whether it is held in a crematorium, in a woodland, by a grave* or anywhere that would like to hold it.
+A celebrant is able to conduct a funeral whether it is held in a crematorium, in a woodland, by a grave* or anywhere that you would like to hold it.

 Working with family and friends, a celebrant will be able to create a service using words and music which tells the story of the person who has passed.